kaz-utashiro/sdif-tools/docs/cdif/index.md

 **cdif** utilizes Perl [Getopt::EX](https://metacpan.org/pod/Getopt%3A%3AEX) module, and reads _~/.cdifrc_ file if available when starting up.
 You can define original and default option there.
-Next line enables **--mecab** option and add cossed-out effect for deleted words.
+Next line enables **--mecab** option and add crossed-out effect for deleted words.

     option default --mecab --cm DELETE=+X